-Medieval Europe was a society where the bonds of one's own kin, clan, territory, and sworn allies as well as the maintenance and prosperity of the communities they formed were seen as paramount; and fighting to those ends was seen as right and just.
+In societies in Medieval Europe the bonds of one's own kin, clan, territory, and sworn allies as well as the maintenance and prosperity of the communities they formed were seen as paramount; and fighting to those ends was seen as right and just.
 In such a world, it was important to resolve disputes in a manner in which all members of the pertinent organizations would be satisfied.
 The battle of a trial was, above all, a peace-building battle.